dinabandhuk/samrakshak/README.md

 - The frontend can be accessed at http://localhost:4242/ <br>
 - All functionalities are available via UI at [this-link](http://localhost:4242/)
+- Stripe payment is not fully integrated and is in dev sandbox mode.
+You can skip running the stripe server.

 ## Endpoints